 My journey with Miss Universe New Zealand

-Stiletto Camp incorporates a make-up and grooming workshop, professional head shots with a leading fashion photographer (which you get to keep; hairstylists and make-up artists will be on hand), a media workshop with veteran TV producer Nigel Godfrey, choreography workshop with a renowned New Zealand choreographer, and a lot more besides.
-We start off on a Friday evening with a social get-together, where you will get an even more detailed outline of My Journey, then there are full days on Saturday and Sunday.
-You will also receive a terrific goody bag.
+Stiletto Camp is a fun, enriching and exciting experience.
+It incorporates a make-up and grooming workshop, a professional photo shoot with a leading fashion photographer (which you get to keep; hairstylists and make-up artists will be on hand), a choreography workshop with a renowned New Zealand choreographer, a video shoot, and much more.
+We start off on a Friday evening with a social get-together, then there are very full days on Saturday and Sunday.

-Places are limited, and once accepted, it is extremely important you pay 50 per cent of your fee ($139·50) straight away.
-This secures your place.
+Places are limited, and once accepted, it is extremely important you pay the $99 fee straight away.
+This secures your place, and shows to us that you are committed to your Miss Universe New Zealand journey.

 Here are our banking details: